Kilimanjaro Packing List

 - Bring double extra sets of batteries as cold weather shortens their life.

-- Carry critical climbing gear on the airplane in case baggage is delayed.
+- Carry critical trekking gear on the airplane in case baggage is delayed.

 - You may want to bring some older items of warm clothing as gifts for your guides and porters.